Ross Geller: Rachel Green

-In the first episode of the spin-off/sequel Joey, it is hinted at that Ross and Rachel were remarried shortly after the events of season 10 as Joey tells his sister Gina that all of his friends are married.
-In the fifteenth episode, Ross is mentioned, though not by name, in discussion when Joey tells his sister Gina that he confessed his love to Rachel but she was pregnant with Ross's baby and eventually ended up with him, the reason why Joey becomes reluctant to confess the same feelings to his girlfriend, Sarah.
+In the first episode of the spin-off/sequel series Joey, it is hinted at that Ross and Rachel were remarried shortly after the events of Season 10 as Joey tells his sister Gina that all of his friends are married.
+In the fifteenth episode, Ross is mentioned, though not by name.
+Joey tells his sister Gina that he confessed his love to Rachel but she was pregnant with Ross's baby and eventually ended up with him; this is the reason why Joey becomes reluctant to confess the same feelings to his girlfriend, Sarah.